ebi-gdp/docs/docs/how-to/data.md

----
-sidebar_position: 2
-sidebar_label: Example genomic data
----

-# Testing the platform with example genomes
+# How to test the platform with small synthetic genomes

 If you'd like to test the platform, we recommend using the [small HAPNEST dataset](https://pubmed.ncbi.nlm.nih.gov/37647640/).